 Because some corporations must hold annual meetings and draft annual meeting minutes for satisfying their business compliance responsibilities, it’s important to know if this requirement applies to your company.

 What should you know about them?
 What do they include?
-Must LLCs hold an annual meeting and prepare minutes, too?
+Must Limited Liability Companies (LLCs) hold an annual meeting and prepare minutes, too?

 - Sharing the status of the organization (usually the company CEO or president will do this)

 - Appointing members to the Board of Directors